Manage Catalyst SD-WAN Security Objects and Security Profiles

 Object Name

-Name of the data prefix list.
+The name of the data prefix object.

 Data Prefix